Noah-Samawi/ci-swag/README.md

 ### Site Goals

 1. Sell coding merchandise to cater to the coding community's needs and interests.
-2. Offer subscription for discounts to incentivize repeat purchases and foster customer loyalty.
+2. Offer subscription for discounts to incentivise repeat purchases and foster customer loyalty.
 3. Provide short online courses to empower users with coding skills and knowledge.
 4. Encourage community engagement and interaction to build a strong coding community.
 5. Curate educational resources and content to support continuous learning and skill development.